1tssayzy/Bat_Escaping/README.md

 <Start project was on 17 march 2025>.
 <BAT ESCAPING V1.0 on 30 march 2025>.
 When game will be update i will write here about new path.
+<BAT ESCAPING V1.3 on 9 april 2025>.
+Created a 2 level easy and hard.
+Add highscore to start make record high and high.
+In hard level add a light its new machanic for me.